carbon-design-system/carbon/docs/contributing.md

 Set up your SSH Key GitHub Enterprise account and install node.js 4 or higher.
 * [Generating SSH Keys - GitHub](https://help.github.com/articles/generating-ssh-keys/)
-* [`NVM` (node version manager)](https://github.com/creationix/nvm) to use the latest version of `node.js` (4 or higher).
+* [`NVM` (node version manager)](https://github.com/creationix/nvm) to use the `Node 6`.

-Contributing to bluemix-components requires that you can run this repo locally on your computer.
+Contributing to carbon-components requires that you can run this repo locally on your computer.

 ## Class names